jordiup/common-fate-sdk-python/jhc_cf_sdk_test/docs/apis/tags/AdminApi.md

 Code | Class | Description
 ------------- | ------------- | -------------
 n/a | api_client.ApiResponseWithoutDeserialization | When skip_deserialization is True this response is returned
-200 | [ApiResponseFor200](#list_providersetups.ApiResponseFor200) | A list of in-progress Access Providers being set up by the Common Fate administrators.
+200 | [ApiResponseFor200](#list_providersetups.ApiResponseFor200) | A list of in-progress Access Providers being set up by the Granted administrators.

 #### list_providersetups.ApiResponseFor200
 Name | Type | Description  | Notes